Sun Wukong Dough Figurines from Quanzhou, Fujian, China

 7) Shahar (2008) discusses the historical differences between religious and military monks in ancient China.

-8) The actor who played Monkey, Liu Xiao Ling Tong (Born Zhang Jinlai, 章金萊, 1959), comes from a family who has specialized in playing Sun Wukong in Chinese opera for generations (Ye, 2016).
+8) Liu Xiao Ling Tong (六小龄童; born Zhang Jinlai, 章金萊, 1959), the actor who played Monkey in the 1986 TV show, comes from a family who has specialized in playing Sun Wukong in Chinese opera for generations (Ye, 2016).

 9) See the Heruka chapter in Linrothe (1999).
-He includes our statue in his study, but other sources describe it as Tibetan instead of India (Bangdel & Huntington, 2003, p.
+He includes our statue in his study, but other sources describe it as Tibetan instead of Indian (Bangdel & Huntington, 2003, p.
 458).

 Bibliography